PhyByte/mx-fullstack-dapp/README.md

 # mx-fullstack-dapp
-A fulltack solution for bootstrap your MultiversX Dapp
+A fullstack solution for bootstrap your MultiversX Dapp